 A gluten free spin on a classic cookie, these oat flour snickerdoodles are soft baked and thick!
-Using oat flour gives them an extra touch of warm flavour that pairs perfectly with the cinnamon spice.
-A sure favourite!
+Using oat flour gives them an extra touch of warm flavor that pairs perfectly with the cinnamon spice.
+A sure favorite!

 But if I really really had to...
 It would probably be these snickerdoodles!
 Made entirely in ONE BOWL, they are ready in mere minutes (which is almost dangerous), are so so soft and taste incredible.

 And as a bonus, they freeze really well.
 So if you can't be trusted to have 30 cinnamon-spiced cookies staring at you from the counter, fear not.
 Just pop them in the freezer- out of sight, out of mind (maybe..).

 - Oat Flour- I tested this recipe with both boughten and homemade oat flour and highly recommend using boughten.
 When making oat flour homemade, the results can be inconsistent depending on how fine you are able to grind it.
 If you need this recipe to be gluten free, ensure that you are using certified gluten free oat flour.

 - Butter- You can use either salted or unsalted butter.
 If using salted butter, omit the added salt in the recipe.

 - Granulated Sugar- I tested this recipe with coconut sugar as well but found the results to be less soft and thick as well as a darker cookie.